 Everyone knows at this point I like to investigate.
 My team and I went into the field again.
 After work, I went across town to the Vanilla Reloads CVS and tried to purchase $2,000 in Vanilla Reloads.
 No luck there.
 I was informed the limit is, in fact, $1,000 per person per day and they never heard of any new policy with increased limit.
 Hey, it could be worse!
 At least they take credit cards.

-On the other side of the country, Alina found a CVS and took her Chase Ink Bold card there.
+On the other side of the country, Alina found a CVS.
 She picked up 4 Vanilla Reloads and… success!
 They asked to swipe her driver’s license on the second card, loaded all 4 with $500 each and charged $2015.80 to her credit card.
 Mission completed and new limit verified.

 How This Affects My Point Earning Strategy